Does Your Family Seem to Argue About Everything?

 You may believe that family therapy can help your family resolve conflict, but still have questions or concerns…

 Would it be better to just focus on one person in my family?

 We can approach family therapy sessions from many different angles.
 Unless someone in your family seems to struggle with mental health issues (which would need to be addressed first), then I would say it’s probably best to work with the family as a whole.
-Working with the whole family can take away any further stigma that your family may feel about seeking help.
 The group dynamic can also prevent members from feeling that they are the problem – it is a family issue.
 If someone feels like they are the reason for therapy, then they will likely feel more defensive and less open to counseling.

 I’m afraid family therapy won’t help.